pygame-community/pygame-ce/docs/reST/ref/pixelarray.rst

    for assignment.
 A pixel array sliced on a single column or row returns a one dimensional pixel array.
 Arithmetic and other operations are not supported.
 A pixel array can be safely assigned to itself.
-   Finally, pixel arrays export an array struct interface, allowing them to interact with :mod:`pygame.pixelcopy` methods and NumPy arrays.
+   Finally, pixel arrays export the buffer protocol as well as the python array interface, allowing them to interact with :mod:`pygame.pixelcopy` methods and NumPy arrays.

    A PixelArray pixel item can be assigned a raw integer values, a :class:`pygame.Color` instance, or a (r, g, b[, a]) tuple.